 Data Engineering and Data Science

 On the other hand, Data engineering is a subset of Data science.
-It covers the engineering processes of data, such as designing and building of data pipelines.
-Which collect, pre-process and transform data into formats required for storage, or further analysis.
-The usable formats of data are routed to various streams in the data workflow, including that of the data scientists work, which requires clean data for analysis.
+It covers the engineering processes of data, such as designing and building data pipelines.
+Which collects, pre-process, and transforms data into formats required for storage, or further analysis.
+The usable formats of data are routed to various streams in the data workflow, including that of the data scientists’ work, which requires clean data for analysis.
 Data Engineers are required to have skills in designing, building, testing, integrating, and optimizing the data.
-From multiple sources the data has been collected and they can deal with different types of structured and unstructured data.
+From multiple sources, the data has been collected and they can deal with different types of structured and unstructured data.

 Data Engineering and Data science jobs